mgp/book-notes/frameworks.markdown

 Addressing faultlines:

 * Establish and emphasize shared goals that all team members can embrace.
-* Use "connectors,"" or someone who shares something in common with multiple groups.
+* Use "connectors," or someone who shares something in common with multiple groups.

 #### [GROW Model](https://www.mindtools.com/pages/article/newLDR_89.htm)